 First of all Don't touch the ants!
 They can inflict a painful sting.
 Horned lizards have some immunity to it at least.
 The sting normally causes pain and swelling.
 If you are ever stung apply ice to the area until the pain subsides.
 If symptoms persist call your physician.
 Persons who are allergic to insect stings should be especially careful as they may require emergency medical attention in the event of an allergic reaction.

-The easiest way is to just leave them in the shipping conatiner and store them in a Refrigerator.
+The easiest way is to just leave them in the shipping container and store them in a Refrigerator.
 The cold will slow the ants way down and they may even go into hibernation.
 This makes it easy to keep them and easy to take ants out when it's time for feeding to your lizard.
 As the ants warm up they will start to move around faster again.
 It's a good idea to check the temperature of your fridge.
 40 to 45 degrees is optimal.
+If too much moisture is building up in the container it can be a problem.
+Placing a paper towel in the ant container may help to dry up some of the moisture.

 If you are not able to keep them in a refrigerator, you can set up a different type of home for the ants.
 You can use plastic tubs that are about 2 feet by 3 feet by 6 inches deep or something similar.
 You will want a lid on top with about 10 small air holes in it.
 Harvester ants are not good climbers and should not be able to climb up smooth glass or plastic so aquariums or other similar habitats can be used as well.
 Cover the bottom of the habitat with a few inches of sand.
 Play box sand, beach sand, or landscaping sand works fine.
 Spray the sand with a little water (a spray bottle works reall well for this) to get the sand a little moist before placing your ants into the container.

 Generally adult horned lizards will eat around 20 to 60 ants per day.
-You may be able to supplement your lizard's diet with baby crickets and other insects and if so you won't need as many ants.
-Juveniles will need less ants.
+Juveniles will need less.
+You may be able to supplement your lizard's diet with crickets as well as Small Dubai Roaches and other insects.
+If so you won't need as many ants.
+Read More about feeding other insects to Horned Lizards at Phrynosoma.org.

 If you are keeping the ants in the fridge you probably won't need to worry about giving them water.
 If you aren't keeping the ants in the fridge they will need water every day.
 Using a spray bottle, spray a mist of water onto the ants and sand once a day to keep the sand a little moist and give the ants some water.
 Don't spray too much or the ants may start to drown in the flood.

 You will only want to feed a few ants at a time to your lizard.
 We recommend about 5 ants at a time.
-Once those are eaten keep putting more ants in for the lizard until it is full (stops eating).
-A good tool to get is a large plastic funnel.
-A couple of plastic spoons or scoops are also useful.
-You can use the scoops or spoons and the funnel to transfer ants out of their "house" into a jar or other container at feeding time.
-Ants are cold blooded just like the lizards so try putting them in the refrigerator (not the freezer) for about 5 minutes to slow them down before feeding them to your pet(s).
+Once those are eaten keep putting more ants into the Terrarium or whatever your lizard is in until the lizard is full (stops eating).
+A funnel and a plastic spoon or scoop can be useful if you need to transfer the ants to another container.
+Ants are cold blooded just like the lizards so if you are not already keeping them in the fridge, try putting them in the refrigerator (not the freezer) for about 5 to 10 minutes to slow them down before feeding them to your pet(s).

 They will normally last up to 2 weeks without losing too many in the fridge.